Roofing process

 • Do not let your contractor leave your roof torn off and open to the elements overnight.
 They should cover it up with an underlayment or a tarp.

-• Your contractor should clean up each evening after finishing for the day.
-Ask him or her to sweep the area with a nail magnet.
+• Your contractor should clean up after finishing for the day.
+Ask them to sweep the area with a nail magnet if they have not already showcased a debris collection device (such as the Catch-All).

 • Make sure all warranty information is correctly filled out and submitted.